mobily-enterprises/jsonreststores/README.md

 Note how `sortableFields` is an array of fields that will be taken into consideration.
 Each element of the array will be a field in the schema itself.

-It is interesting how one of the sortable fields is `managers.name`: since `managers` is a nested table, its sub-fields can be used as sorting fields (as long as they are searchable).
+It is interesting how one of the sortable fields is `managers.name`: since `managers` is a nested table, its sub-fields can be used as sorting fields (as long as they are declared as searchable in their store's schema).

 ## The `defaultSort` option